globalsmile/Call-Center-Analysis/README.md

 # Problem Statement

-INTRO :This project is one of three projects from the PWC SWITZERLAND POWER BI VIRTUAL CASE EXPERIENCE INTERNSHIP PROGRAM on Forage.
+INTRO :This project is one of three projects from the [Pwc Switzerland Power BI virtual case experience internship program](https://www.theforage.com/virtual-internships/prototype/a87GpgE6tiku7q3gu/PwC-Digital-Up-skilling-Virtual-Case-Experience) on Forage.

 The purpose of this analysis is to create create a dashboard for the call center manager that reflects all relevant Key Performance indicators(KPIs) and metrics in the dataset.